spatstat-revdep/GmAMisc/README.md

 * `$p.value more distant than expected-rnd-`;
 * `$p.value more distant than expected-perm-` (returned only when both the from- and to- features are of point type);
 * `$p.value different from random-rnd-`;
-* `$p.value different from random-perm-` (returned only when both the from- and to- features are of point type).
+* `$p.value different from random-perm-` (returned only when both the from- and to- features are of point type);
+* `$dataset`: from.feature dataset with 2 fields added: one ('obs.min.dist') storing the from-features's minimum distance to the nearest to-feature, one ('signif') storing the significance of the distance.

 <br>